mojighahar/kidneed/CONTRIBUTING.md

   It means you are not allowed to change any file outside of the `src` directory

   but there is an exception in the `plugins.js` file. if you want to develop a plugin. strapi will auto import necessary lines in this file (then it's acceptable for us to accept your pull request). you are allowed to change the imported lines.

+- you are not allowed to adding new content-type to the project. if you need more fields to keep something more please consider using `payload` field.

 - for adding new functionality to the api just do it in your namespace.